lazell/jazz_music/README.md

 More importantly, the recall results for individual dance styles had increased to over 52%, with Charleston and Shag styles performing particularly well compared to the ensemble baseline.

-By using a neural network model, I was able to reduce prediction time to approximately the tenth of the time it takes the ensemble model predict (both times are inclusive of audio pre-processing).
+By using a neural network model, I was able to reduce prediction time to approximately the tenth of the time it takes the ensemble model to predict (both times are inclusive of audio pre-processing).

 ![CRNN Results](img/CRNN_results.png?raw=true "Results Model 2")